 - For web: Sign in to the Zoom portal and click "Scheduler" in the left menu

-- Navigate to "My schedules" and click "Create Schedules"
+- Go to to "My schedules" and click "Create Schedules"

 - Select "One to One" as your schedule type and click "Next"